 We’ve compiled this list of U.S.-based charities (as well as one international fund) that are working on the frontlines in Ukraine and surrounding countries.
 All of the charities on the list below are already approved to receive grants through the National Christian Foundation (NCF) right away.
 If you already have a Giving Fund at NCF, log in today to recommend a grant.
 If you don’t have a Giving Fund, you can open one in just minutes.

 - We encourage you to do your own research of these charities.
-Included on the list are some large, international charities that would likely know exactly what to do with a large–size gift.
-But the list also includes smaller, local charities which might have a smaller goal that your grant can help them meet.
+Included on the list are some large, international charities that would likely know exactly what to do with a large gift.
+But the list also includes smaller, local charities which might have a smaller, more-focused goal that your grant can help them meet.

 - We also advise that you designate that your grant is for Ukraine.
 Some of these organizations are working in locations all over the world.

 Aerial Recovery is an organization comprised of primarily former U.S. Military Special Operators who now use their unique skill set to assist people and places after natural and man-made disasters.
 Their specialized team of veterans and experts are conducting high-risk extractions of orphans and the most vulnerable who are in imminent danger from the Russian invasion and subsequent fighting.
 They are also setting up a safe haven in Lviv, which provides a secure place for these orphans to go inside of Ukrainian borders and under Ukrainian supervision.
 They are also serving as a food and supply distribution point for their partners, Global Empowerment Mission, to get their millions of aid to those who need it the most.